csantosbh/Lauen/docs/source/server.rst

    * If ``filePath`` refers to a file that doesn't exist;
    * If ``assetPath`` itself was modified after ``filePath``.

+.. function:: removeAsset(assetPath, saveProject)

+   Removes all references to the asset specified by ``assetPath`` from the current project, including all temporary files generated for that asset.

+   :param assetPath: Full asset path.
+   :param saveProject: If ``True``, the project will be saved after the removal is performed.

 .. function:: isCPYTemplateOutdated(cpyFilePath) -> bool

     Given a path to a CPY template, returns ``True`` if the C++ file produced